Grazfather/grazfather.github.io/_posts/2016-05-02-Google-CTF-Mobile-150-Ill-Intentions.md

 Starting: Intent { cmp=com.example.hellojni/com.example.application.DefinitelyNotThisOne }
 {% endhighlight %}

-Although it took longer than I'd like to admit to get the syntax correct in `am`, once I had the above commands, I could switch between the activites with easy.
+Although it took longer than I'd like to admit to get the syntax correct in `am`, once I had the above commands, I could switch between the activites with ease.
 The last three activities render on screen with nothing but a big button.
-Hitting the button executes the code that computes and broadcasts the flag.
+Tappind the button executes the code that computes and broadcasts the flag.
 Note that we never had to use _Send_to_Activity_.
 We _could_ have used it just the same:

 {% highlight bash %}
 root@A0001:/ # am broadcast -a com.ctf.INCOMING_INTENT --es msg "IsThisTheRealOne"